Need natural ways to cope with stress in relationships or at work?

 #6.
 Set Boundaries

-You need to start setting healthy boundaries in your life, includes communicating your needs to others (they can’t read your mind) and wait for it…saying “no.” Click here to read more about how to set boundaries and gain respect from others.
+You need to start setting healthy boundaries in your life, including communicating your needs to others (they can’t read your mind) and wait for it…saying “no.” Click here to read more about how to set energetic boundaries and gain respect from others.

 Don’t feel bad or guilty for setting aside alone time either.